 The proposed STMVP technique is based on JVT-L0207.
 It consists in constructing the STMVP merge candidate as follows.

-One top-neighboring motion vector (MV) of current CU is selected among spatial position (w/2,-1), (2*w,-1) and (w-1,-1), as shown on Figure 1.
+One top-neighboring motion vector (MV) of current CU is selected among spatial position (w/2,-1), (2*w,-1) and (w-1,-1).
 The first found position where all available MVs use the reference picture index 0 is selected.

-One left-neighboring motion vector (MV) of current CU is selected among spatial position (-1,h/2), (-1,2*h) and (-1,h-1), as shown on Figure 1.
+One left-neighboring motion vector (MV) of current CU is selected among spatial position (-1,h/2), (-1,2*h) and (-1,h-1).
 The first found position where all available MVs use the reference picture index 0 is selected.

 The same temporal MV predictor as in JVET-L0207 is used.
 The temporal candidate is set as always available, given that the Right-Bottom position of the current block is inside the picture.
-The y-position of the temporal candidate is clipped to ensure it lies inside the current CTU row (see Figure 2).
+The y-position of the temporal candidate is clipped to ensure it lies inside the current CTU row..

 The STMVP candidate is considered as available if at least 2 spatial-temporal MV predictors are found.
 If only one neighboring MV is retrieved, no STVMP candidate is included into the merge list.